Spring 2023: January/February – May (8-10 hours a week, 13 weeks)

 The Prison Journalism Project trains incarcerated writers to be journalists and publishes their stories.
 We work with incarcerated writers and those in communities affected by incarceration to help them reach a wide audience through our own publication as well as through collaborations with mainstream media.

-This position will work with PJP’s director of marketing and community manager on the following tasks and projects:
+This position will work with PJP’s art director on the following tasks and projects:

 - Touch up artwork submitted by incarcerated artists in Photoshop